 Hydrogen sulfide produces sewer odors and is highly corrosive to pipes and pump stations.
 Collapses in the Framingham Extension Sewer (FES) have alerted MWRA to problems in that area.
 Odor complaints have been received from residents abutting both the Framingham Extension Relief Sewer (FERS) and the Wellesley Extension Sewer (WES) systems resulting in legal claims totaling several hundred thousand dollars.
-Severe corrosion has occurred in the West Roxbury Tunnel.
-This situation has prompted MWRA to add odor control chemicals at various points in the local systems and FES to try to reduce the hydrogen sulfide levels.
-The results have been mixed; not all of the chemicals were effective even over the short term, and none completely eliminated hydrogen sulfide.
+Severe corrosion has occurred in the drop chamber leading to the West Roxbury Tunnel as well as documented corrosion in the tunnel itself.

 While MWRA attempts to minimize odor and corrosion impacts through chemical intervention and sealing locations where odors escape, a more permanent solution is being sought.
 MWRA awarded a Planning/Study contract in January 1997.
 The consultant completed inspections in Ashland, Framingham, and Natick and drafted a report identifying, locating, and categorizing the sources and the extent of odor and corrosion problems.
 The Odor and Corrosion report indicated that significant levels of sulfides are discharged into the FES from Ashland and Framingham.
-These sulfide levels increase as the wastewater flows through the FES/FERS system.
+These sulfide levels where documented to increase as the wastewater flows through the FES/FERS system.
 The report recommends a combination of MWRA and community actions, such as modifications to industrial discharge limits and municipal permits, chemical addition at community pump stations and the FES, and air treatment.
 The final planning/inspection report was completed in December 1998.